 The Company has negative cash flow from operating activities and does not currently generate any revenue.
 Lack of cash flow from the Company's operating activities could impede its ability to raise capital through debt or equity financing to the extent required to fund its business operations.
 In addition, working capital deficiencies could negatively impact the Company's ability to satisfy its obligations promptly as they become due.
-The Company is currently operating under a working capital deficiency, and requires additional financing to ensure it can continue to maintain a positive working capital position.
+The Company requires additional financing to ensure it can continue to maintain a positive working capital position.
 If the Company does not generate sufficient cash flow from operating activities, it will remain dependent upon external financing sources.
 There can be no assurance that such sources of financing will be available on acceptable terms or at all.